 Now, I mean, with all of that said, it is about as damning as it can be.

-Uh Lindsey Graham said it was stunning and an unprecedented rebuke of a former FBI director.
+Lindsey Graham said it was stunning and an unprecedented rebuke of a former FBI director.

 And he's right.

-And Graham thanked the inspector general for this is a very narrow, limited part of what is being investigated.
+And Graham thanked the Inspector General for this is a very narrow, limited part of what is being investigated.

-Um now, did they find that the former FBI director failed to live up to his responsibilities?
+Now, did they find that the former FBI director failed to live up to his responsibilities?

 Yeah, those words are in this report.